Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 Are you in a hurry?
 Save this post for later, on Pinterest!

-I’m going to share with you my tried and tested plan for a perfect Bali 5 days 4 nights itinerary.
-However, if you don’t feel like planning all of this (for which you will either need a driver or to rent a scooter), you might consider booking some day tours to avoid all the hassle.
+I’m going to share with you my tried and tested plan for a perfect Bali 5-day (4 nights) itinerary.
+However, if you don’t feel like planning all of this (for which you will either need a driver or rent a scooter), you might consider booking some day tours to avoid all the hassle.

 Day 1 in Bali: Arrival in Bali